M Station: Hawaii

 The use of color returned when McGarrett visited Agatha Henderson on her lanai, as she arranged flowers.
 Now, instead of flanking the characters, the flowers stood between McGarrett and Mrs. Henderson as if they were (1) showing the emotional and philosophical divide that existed between the two characters, (2) warding off the unpleasantness his visit represented to her, and (3) representing her lofty position over everyone and everything around her, including him.

 Establishing viewpoint through camera angles.
-We saw this best illustrated at Koji's funeral.
+We saw this nicely illustrated at Koji's funeral.
 At first, we saw Agatha Henderson standing with another woman, who clearly was grieving.
 When Chin Ho arrived, however, Mrs. Henderson turned her head as though she were wondering why Five-0 was there.
-A shot taken from an elevated corner in the crypt shows that, while other mourners were stricken with grief, Agatha Henderson seemed determined to remain in control.
+A shot taken from an elevated corner in the crypt shows that, while other mourners were stricken with grief, Agatha Henderson seemed concerned with other matters and determined to remain in control.

 These principles from among the twelve basic principles for creating photographs provide an example of just how much attention Jack paid to detail.
 His use of symbolism worked together with these principles to create an episode that was nothing short of expertly crafted by an artist who strove for perfection.